 Smarts (as IQ and problem solving skills).
 Bright children are at an obvious advantage with the first factor of resilience: smarts!
 Being able to problem solve is a key ingredient in figuring out how to recover from a setback.
 But it’s only one of a variety of factors necessary for bouncing back.
 After all, we can’t always “logic” our way out of many kinds of trauma, including grief or injury.

 Security (in relationships)

-I use Dr Greg’s material in many of my seminars for parents of bright children.
-His practical concepts are applicable across different countries and cultures.
-They all centre around the idea of support and acceptance through real love, and describe the use of basic tools like listening, talking, looking (eye contact, depending on the culture), and giving time (not being “too busy”).
+All humans—but especially children—need 100% support and acceptance through unconditional love.
+This includes the use of basic tools like listening, talking, looking (eye contact, depending on the culture), and giving time (not being “too busy”).